MizuhaKi/mizuhaki.github.io/_posts/2021-04-11-RepeatExpandSqueeze.md

 ### size and view
 - [size](https://pytorch.org/docs/stable/tensors.html?highlight=size#torch.Tensor.size): Returns the size of the self tensor.
 The returned value is a subclass of tuple.
-- [view](https://pytorch.org/docs/stable/tensors.html?highlight=view#torch.Tensor.view):Returns a new tensor with the same data as the self tensor but of a different shape.
+- [view](https://pytorch.org/docs/stable/tensors.html?highlight=view#torch.Tensor.view): Returns a new tensor with the same data as the self tensor but of a different shape.

 ### example
 ```bash